To our catalog of available CDs

 WHAT IF THE INSTALLATION JUST STOPS?

-We had a customer encounter this problem recently.
+We had a customer encounter this problem a few years ago.
 He tried the download from the Adobe website, and it would not install.
 Then, he tried the copy of Acrobat Reader from the CD-ROM.
 It stopped part-way through also!

-To solve this problem, all he did was sign in as an Administrator, and the installation went perfectly.
+To solve this problem, all he did -- and all you have to do -- is sign in as an Administrator, and the installation should run perfectly.
 Just something to think about if this happens to you!

 Other PDF-related issues:

-• If you came to this page because you're trying to read a PDF file on the CD but all you get is a white box, PDF: White box problem and solution to see some solutions to that problem.
+• If you came to this page because you're trying to read a PDF file on the CD (or on a download) but all you get is a white box, PDF: White box problem and solution to see some solutions to that problem.

 • Some "pop-up blockers" -- software features to prevent websites from sticking unwanted ads in your face -- occasionally will decide that PDF files are pop-ups and block them.